Our rating(3.6/5)

 Average card rates tend to be 1.5%-2.5% + fixed fee for a small business, but Barclaycard Business tends to offer lower rates than most merchant service providers.
 Debit card rates can go as low as 0.6% for personal debit cards and above 3% for premium cards.

-Accepting American Express requires a separate merchant account with Amex, which is the case anywhere you go to rent a card terminal.
-Barclaycard can help set this up.
+Accepting American Express requires a separate merchant account with Amex, which Barclaycard can help with.
 Amex rates are typically high, around 2%-3%.

 Refunds cost a fixed fee each, and so do chargebacks.
 There are likely to be other costs associated with the service.